 Saffron is variously grown in Iran, Spain, and Kashmir yet it’s in Afghanistan where you’ll find the highest quality saffron.
-The high altitude, dry winds and intensely arid climate create an ideal environment to grow the purple crocuses from which saffron comes.
+The high altitude, dry winds and intensely arid climate create an ideal environment to grow the purple crocuses f

 What comes to mind when most of us think of Afghanistan, however, isn’t saffron or delectable dishes, but pictures of war-torn lands, stories of terrorist activity, and the reality of the opium drug trade.

 Kim Jung and Keith Alaniz, two of the three founders of Rumi Spice, a local Chicago start-up, joined us recently to share quite a different story of Afghanistan.

 Deployed to address war, terrorism and drug trafficking as US Army soldiers, what Kim–as a platoon leader in search of roadside bombs, and Keith–as a regional expert working with tribal elders, observed stood in stark contrast to the devastation all around them.

 They saw a proud people with a rich culture and history.
 They saw a generosity of spirit amongst the Afghani farmers.
 They saw a land covered in tiny purple flowers that contain the rarest, most expensive of spices: Afghan saffron.

 Later, back in the US, Kim and third founding member, Emily Miller, had been accepted into Harvard Business School and were in search of a project.
 While still in Afghanistan, Keith contacted them with an idea.